Planning a Loft Conversion? Here's What You Need to Know

-As with many home improvement projects, loft conversions can be a costly project to enter into, and come with a number of pros and cons attached.
-It’s worth fully considering all of the arguements for and against before you enter into a large-scale project like a loft conversion.
+As with many home improvement projects, loft conversions can be a costly project to enter into and come with a number of pros and cons attached.
+It’s worth fully considering all of the arguments for and against before you enter into a large-scale project like a loft conversion.

 Loft conversions may not always be the best option for every property, so it’s a good idea to evaluate your home and make an informed decision.

 Excellent way to use wasted attic space

 Wide choice of end uses, including a new bedroom for a growing family, a cinema room for film lovers or a quiet hobby room

 Moving up instead of out avoids using up valuable outdoor space as is the case with a home extension

 Planning permission generally isn't needed and can be easier to understand from a regulation perspective than other types of extensions

 Certain property types do not lend themselves well to loft conversion